Ricardo Dabrowski

-Ricardo Mariano Dabrowski (born 28 March 1961 in Lomas de Zamora, Argentina) is an Argentine former football player and manager.
-He played as a forward for clubs of Argentina, Chile and Mexico.
+Ricardo Mariano Dabrowski (born 28 March 1961) is an Argentine former football player and manager.
+He played as a forward for clubs in Argentina, Chile and Mexico.

 Career

 A native of Temperley, Dabrowski (also known as Ruso) played football with his hometown's Club Atlético Temperley before spending most of his playing career in Chilean football.
 In 2010, he re-joined Temperley as the club's manager.